1. In order to be considered for entry, applicants must have completed

-Please note that results for 2020 subjects completed before the COVID-19 pandemic will be included for 2021 entry to Doctor of Medicine, Doctor of Dental Surgery, Doctor of Optometry and Doctor of Physiotherapy programs.
+Please note that results for 2020 subjects completed before the COVID-19 pandemic will be included in GPA calculations.
+Results for honours completed in 2020 will be included in GPA calculations for 2022 and all future intakes.
 All other 2020 subject results will be excluded from GPA calculations for 2022 and all future intakes.

 The University of Melbourne offers Graduate Degree Packages to high achieving school leavers, allowing them to secure places (Commonwealth Supported places for domestic students or International fee places) in the Doctor of Optometry provided that they meet certain requirements.

 For a Commonwealth Supported Place or International Fee Place, the applicant must:

 - complete an Australian Year 12 or the International Baccalaureate (IB) in 2018 or later either:

 — in Australia; or